ymollard/python-advanced-slides/slides.md

 ---
 ### The factory

-A **factory** is a function that builds an instance with the right type and parameters:
+A **factory** is a function that builds a class instance with the right type and parameters:

 ```python
 class Animal: